MoneyGeek's Credit Card Cash Back Calculator

 READ OUR HEAD TO HEAD COMPARISON

-When we did our full head-to-head review of the Quicksilver vs. Blue Cash Everyday we found these two cards to be evenly matched.
+When we did our full head-to-head review of the Quicksilver vs. Blue Cash Everyday we found the Quicksilver card to be slightly better overall.

 But what if you had both cards?
 You could get 1.5% cash back on all of your purchases that weren’t included in the 3% categories of the Blue Cash Everyday.
 To calculate this, you’d go back to what you entered for the Blue Cash Everyday card and change the 1% values to 1.5%.